Immersed figure-8 annuli and anyons: Background

-Immersed regions are locally embedded regions.
-For each immersed region, an information convex set can be defined~\cite{shi2020fusion,knots-paper}.
-An information convex set is a set of density matrices on a region $\Omega$ that can locally extend and are locally identical to the reference state $\sigma$.
-Any locally embedded region has a ``good enough" set of balls to check such consistency conditions, and thus, an information convex set $\Sigma(\Omega)$ is defined.
+As explained in the previous section, immersed regions are regions locally embedded in the background physical system.
+For an immersed region $\Omega$, an information convex set $\Sigma(\Omega)$ can be defined (Definition~\ref{def:ICS-immersed}).
 Embedded regions, also called ``subsystems," are special cases of immersed regions.
-(We shall denote ``$\Omega$ is immersed in $Y$" by $\Omega \looparrowright Y$.)
+We shall denote ``$\Omega$ is immersed in $M$" by $\Omega \looparrowright M$.
+We are mainly interested in the case where the background physical system $M$ is the sphere.

-The isomorphism theorem says if two immersed regions ($\Omega,\Omega' \looparrowright \mathbf{S}^2$) can be smoothly\footnote{In entanglement bootstrap, we have a coarse-grained lattice rather than a smooth manifold, in which context ``smooth deformation" always means applying elementary steps; see Section 3.3 of \cite{shi2020fusion}.} deformed to each other, the information convex sets associated with them are isomorphic.
-We denote this as

-By isomorphism ``$\cong$", we mean the existence of an invertible map $\Phi: \Sigma(\Omega) \to \Sigma(\Omega')$ that preserves both the entropy difference and the fidelity between any pair of elements.
-Generally, for two immersed regions $\Omega,\Omega' \looparrowright Y$, we say $\Omega \overset{Y}{\sim} \Omega'$ if two regions can be smoothly deformed to each other on $Y$.\footnote{An alternative way to say two regions can be deformed to one another smoothly through immersed configurations is to say there is a regular homotopy, a term adopted from differential topology.
-More precisely, regular homotopy is about maps, and we have modulo-out automorphisms.
-This convention can similarly be traced back to math literature, e.g. ``immersed surface" defined in \cite{pinkall1985regular}.}
+We say two embedded regions $\Omega$ and $\Omega'$ are related by an \emph{elementary step} \cite{shi2020fusion} if we can partition the two regions as $\Omega=AB$ and $\Omega'=ABC$ in a relation shown in Fig.~\ref{fig:elementary-step}.
+Here $BCD$ is a partition of a bounded radius disk that we impose axiom {\bf A1}.
+Here, more precisely, we call $\Omega \to \Omega'$ an elementary step of extension and call $\Omega' \to \Omega$ an elementary step of restriction.
+The definition generalizes when the regions $\Omega$ and $\Omega'$ are immersed.